 While wearing a diaper may not be ideal, it’s better to be safe than sorry.

-For urinary incontinence, most people will take anticholinergic medications to relax their bladder muscles.
+For urinary incontinence, many people will take anticholinergic medications to relax their bladder muscles.

-Managing bowel incontinence will typically involve antidiuretics or bulking agents.
+Managing bowel incontinence will typically involve bulking agents, suppositories, or enemas.

 Using A Catheter